 Other Export License Exceptions

-LVS, GBS, and CIV are the most common license exceptions, but you may come across others such as STA (Strategic Trade Authorization), TSR (Technology and Software Under Restriction), APP (Computers), and ENC (Encryption Commodities, Software, and Technology.)
-Some, like TSR, will usually either say “Yes” or “N/A” next to the license exception acronym listed under a heading for a particular type of product.
+LVS and GBS are the most common license exceptions, but you may come across others such as STA (Strategic Trade Authorization), TSR (Technology and Software Under Restriction), APP (Computers) and ENC (Encryption Commodities, Software, and Technology.)
+Some, such as TSR, will usually say either “Yes” or “N/A” next to the license exception acronym listed under a heading for a particular type of product.

 Others, for example STA, will often have special conditions that require you to reference certain parts of the EAR in order to determine if you can use the license exception.
 How each license exception works may be slightly different depending on which heading you are looking at, so make sure that you are reading the information provided under each relevant heading on the CCL in order to determine if a license exception is available, and if so, what kind of license exception and what conditions must be met in order to be able to use the license exception.